This article is a JavaFX vs Swing Comparison, explaining the pros and cons.

 Even now there are many projects out there which still use and maintain the Swing framework.
 However, these are all pre-existing projects from a long time ago.

-Swing has been declining in use ever since the introduction of JavaFX, it’s successor.
+Swing has been declining in use ever since the introduction of JavaFX, it’s official successor.
 The community has almost completely transitioned away from Swing and newer projects are no longer using it.
 Considering the situation, the use of Swing will decline significantly in the next 5 years.

 JavaFX is the latest Flagship of Oracle released in 2008 replacing Swing, promising to be the new standard in creating rich desktop and web applications.
 Due to this status as the new flagship, JavaFX receives alot of attention and support, both from Oracle and the community.